Elvis Andrus Player Props: White Sox vs. Angels

-The Chicago White Sox, including Elvis Andrus and his .389 slugging percentage in past 10 games, including three extra-base hits but no homers), take on starting pitcher Reid Detmers and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+Elvis Andrus -- with a slugging percentage of .353 in his past 10 games, including two extra-base hits -- will be in action for the Chicago White Sox versus the Los Angeles Angels, with Shohei Ohtani on the hill, on June 27 at 9:38 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Red Sox.
+He had a hitless showing in his most recent game (0-for-2) against the Angels.

 Elvis Andrus Game Info & Props vs. the Angels